MatteoFormentin/ml_pipeline/Readme.md

 * ports: Defines the port forwarding in the format host_port:container_port for external access.

 * scale: number of containers to run from that image, default is one.
 Supported only by spark-worker.
-When other instances of the same application requires a different configuration a new entry in the compose file with the proper configuration should be provided.
+When other instances of the same application require a different configuration a new entry in the compose file with the proper configuration should be provided.
 Also, when a pipeline application is scaled remember to add to the Metricbeat configuration the new containers to monitor.

 We provide two docker-compose files: